 You place a bet on a crash game.
 The multiplier rises to 4.72x and you cash out.
 You win.
 But how do you know the casino didn’t set the crash point after seeing your bet?
 How do you know the game wasn’t programmed to crash at 1.00x every time you bet big?

 With Provably Fair technology, you don’t need to trust the casino’s word.
 You can check the math yourself — after every single round.
-This guide explains how the system works, walks you through a real verification step by step, and shows you which providers implement it properly (and which ones fake it).
+This guide explains how the system works, walks you through real verification steps for Aviator, Stake, BC.Game, and Bustabit, and shows you which providers implement it properly (and which ones fake it).

 Provably Fair in One Paragraph